By Christine Valentin

 Too Faced Better Than Sex: $22

-All you need is one application of this collagen infused formula.
-It has a specially shaped brush which gives you full, defined and stretched lashes.
+All you need is one application of this collagen-infused formula.
+It has a specially shaped brush that gives you full, defined and stretched lashes.
 However, apply three coats and you’ll believe in magic.
-The formula contains a filmforming Polymer for smudge proof, all day wear.
+The formula contains a filmforming Polymer for smudge-proof, all-day wear.
 Natural extracts like Acacia Senegal Tree Extract nourish, thicken and lock curl in place.
-All this and it’s vegan friendly!
-In consumer and clinical studies: 1,944% more volume* 100% saw longer lashes** 100% saw dramatic volume** 93% saw base to tip curl** 8 out of 10 say it’s the best mascara they’ve ever used** 3.4 out of 10 say great lashes are better than sex** 3.1 out of 10 agree that this mascara is so good, it’s better than sex** *results observed in a clinical study. **results observed in a consumer study.
+All this and it’s vegan-friendly!
+In consumer and clinical studies: 1,944% more volume* 100% saw longer lashes** 100% saw dramatic volume** 93% saw base to tip curl** 8 out of 10 say it’s the best mascara they’ve ever used** 3.4 out of 10 say great lashes are better than sex** 3.1 out of 10 agree that this mascara is so good, it’s better than sex** *results observed in a clinical study. **Results observed in a consumer study.